kubeflow/website/content/en/docs/components/pipelines/quickstart.md

      --machine-type $MACHINE_TYPE \
      --scopes $SCOPES
 ```
 **Warning:** Using `SCOPES="cloud-platform"` grants all GCP permissions to the cluster.
-For a more secure cluster setup, refer to [Authenticating Pipelines to GCP](/docs/distributions/gke/authentication/#authentication-from-kubeflow-pipelines).
+For a more secure cluster setup, refer to [Authenticating Pipelines to GCP][authenticating-pipelines-gcp].

 ### 2) Deploy a KFP standalone instance into your cluster
 Now that you have a Kubernetes cluster, you can deploy a KFP standalone instance into this cluster.
 Replace `PIPELINE_VERSION` with the desired version of KFP and run the following script: